e-Assessment Scheme 2019 of Income Tax

 The Notice under section 143(2) served by the NeAC will specify the issues for the selection of the case for assessment.

-2. Conducting certain verification or enquiry
+2. Conducting certain verification or inquiry

 3. Technical assistance from the technical unit